simonehagey/orbdot/docs/source/getting_started.rst

           },
      ...

-For more information on the nested sampling options, see Section XXX.

 Similar to above, the ``"joint_fit"`` dictionary specifies the settings for joint fits, ie. fitting multiple data types simultaneously.
 For example,

 .. code-block:: text